giantswarm/docs/src/content/guides/prepare-azure-subscription-for-tenant-clusters/index.md

 Remember to change the `roleDefinitionId` in case you would like to use your custom role definition.
 Ask your Solution Engineer so he can provide you the `GiantSwarmPrincipalID` and `GiantSwarmTenantID`

+This command should be run for all subscriptions that are used for Giant Swarm Tenant Clusters as well as the Control Plane that orchestrates it all.

 ## Further reading

 - [Basics and Concepts: Multi-Account Support](/basics/multi-account/)